fusionpbx/fusionpbx-docs/source/additional_information/freeswithch_tls.rst

 Configure TLS
 ^^^^^^^^^^^^^^^

-Configuration for TLS can be achieved with the following steps.
+Configuration for FreeSWITCH to use TLS can be achieved with the following steps.

+* First open an ssh terminal or console window.

+* cd /usr/src/fusionpbx-install.sh/debian/resources/

 * Execute `letsencrypt.sh <../getting_started/lets_encrypt.html>`_